top of page

 For which purposes would you prefer to use robotics?

-that right now they are actively investing in robotization and automation of their business because they are “preparing for a post-crisis world.”
+In a survey conducted by Ernst & Young, more than 40% of respondents said that right now they are actively investing in robotization and automation of their business because they are “preparing for a post-crisis world.”
 As a result, robotization and business automation, which have already gained momentum in recent years, have only accelerated during the pandemic.

 For example, our company SYNEX LOGISTICS was founded in 2022 during the war.
 Today, it serves dozens of clients, engaged in contract logistics in Ukraine and carrying out transportation around the world using advanced robotics technologies.